Syed-sathik-007/Freshwork_Assignment/README.md

 # Steps to run:
 1.The java code is platform independent.
 So, it can run in all kind of platform.
-2.Clone the code and add json package attched as jar inside the library.
+2.Clone the code.
-3.Run the key_value.java file
+3.Run the key_value.java file.

 # FUNCTIONAL REQUIREMENTS